Skip to content

 SpatiallyCorrelatedPoisson <: BONSampler

-Implements Spatially Correlated Poisson Sampling (SCPS).
+Implements Spatially Correlated Poisson Sampling (SCPS) from (Grafström, 2025).

 Fields